 A special defence contribution is in some instances imposed on income earned by Cyprus tax residents.
 Non-tax residents are exempt from this special defence contribution.

-- This tax exemption will not apply if 50% of the activities of the company which pays the dividend arise directly or indirectly from investment income and the foreign tax imposed is significantly lower (below 6.25% than the tax in Cyprus).
-In these cases, dividends will also be subject to special defence contribution taxed at 17% from 2014 onwards
+• This tax exemption will not apply if 50% of the activities of the company which pays the dividend arise directly or indirectly from investment income and the foreign tax imposed is significantly lower (below 6.25% than the tax in Cyprus).
+In these cases, dividends will also be subject to special defence contribution taxed at 17% as of 2014 onwards

 Deemed Dividend Distribution